Georges Garnier

-Jean Marie Georges Garnier (14 May 1878 – 2 February 1936) was a French footballer who played as a forward and who competed in the football tournament at the 1900 Olympic Games in Paris, winning a silver medal as a member of the USFSA Olympic team representing France, which was primarily made up of Club Français players.
+Jean Marie Georges Garnier (14 May 1878 – 2 February 1936) was a French footballer who played as a forward and won a silver medal on the USFSA at the 1900 Summer Olympics in the football tournament.
+The team was primarily made up of Club Français players.

-He also played for the official French national team in 1904–05, making his debut at the age of 26, and thus being the oldest member who ever played for the Bleus.
+He also played for France in 1904–05, making his debut at the age of 26, and thus being the oldest member who ever played for the Bleus.

 Early life

 Georges Garnier was born in the 6th arrondissement of Paris on 14 May 1878, as the son of a baker, and together with the Huteau brothers and Fernand Canelle, he was a member of the small group of middle school students from the Lycée Chaptal who, in 1893, founded an unofficial club called the Etoile Sportive Parisiennne, which played on the pitch at the Château de Madrid in the Bois de Boulogne, and which was soon absorbed by Club Français, so called because it did not include any English players.